Its time for Datetime

 Datetime presentation

 SQL Server can present information stored as datetime data type as a string in many different ways.
-The formatted strings that represent dates are usually sent to Client applications i.e for the reporting purposes.
+The formatted strings that represent dates are usually sent to Client applications i.e for reporting purposes.
 This should be completely decoupled from the storage protocol mentioned before.
-For the presentation purposes, SQL Server provides CONVERT function.
-The function’s third, optional parameter defines the output format of the string that represents the converted datetime.
+For presentation purposes, SQL Server provides the CONVERT function.
+The function’s third, optional parameter defines the output format of the string that represents the converted DATETIME.
 The script below shows the idea behind the formatted strings.

 I found the following script very useful for a quick overview of the different formatting styles.